Forty Thousand Kilometers Under Quantum Protection: Protocol description

 \item The users perform error correction.
 The procedure can be done with well-known classical methods, e.g., linear codes\,\cite{MacKay, LDPC2, Hamming}, or with methods designed specifically for the QKD, such as the Cascade protocol\,\cite{Cascade1, Cascade2, Cascade3}.

-\item The users estimate Eve's information obtained at the previous stages and perform the privacy amplification procedure to produce a shorter key (e.g., using the universal hashing method\,\cite{Carter_universal_hashing}) on which Eve has none or negligibly small information. \end{enumerate} Alice and Bob repeat steps from 1 to 6 until satisfied with the total shared key length.
+\item The users estimate Eve's information obtained at the previous stages and perform the privacy amplification procedure to produce a shorter key (e.g., using the universal hashing method\,\cite{Carter_universal_hashing}) on which Eve has none or negligibly small information. \end{enumerate} The steps from 1 to 6 directly constitute the process of key distribution, and the users must repeat them until satisfied with the total shared key length.
+It is important to note that the key is not generated solely by Alice in step 2; instead, it emerges through the collaborative simultaneous actions of both parties, with postprocessing playing a vital role in the process.

 The particular way of encoding bits 0 and 1 into the parameters of coherent pulses $\ket{\gamma_0}$ and $\ket{\gamma_1}$ may vary.
 For illustrative purposes, we concentrate on the two simplest and straightforward schemes, viz. encoding bits into pulses with (a) different photon numbers, $|\gamma_0|^2 \neq|\gamma_1|^2$, and phase randomization\,\cite{PhR_molmer1997,PhR_lutkenhaus, PhR_van}, and (b) same photon numbers, $|\gamma_0|^2 =|\gamma_1|^2$, and phases different by $\pi$.
 In both encoding schemes, Alice varies $|\gamma_0|^2$ and $|\gamma_1|^2$.
 More sophisticated encoding schemes, for instance, schemes leveraging the pulses' shapes, make exploiting the natural scattering losses even more unsolvable.
 To complicate the problem further, the cable design may include an encapsulating layer of metal of heavily doped silica, transforming the scattering radiation into heat under the control of the users; see Supplementary Note 2 for details.